ramdrop/minkloc3d_AutoPlace/README.md

 This repo is modified from [`jac99/MinkLoc3D`](https://github.com/jac99/MinkLoc3D).

 ### MinkLoc3D paper environment
-Code was tested using Python 3.8 with PyTorch 1.7 and MinkowskiEngine 0.4.3 on Ubuntu 18.04 with CUDA 10.2.
+Code was tested with Python 3.8 with PyTorch 1.7 and MinkowskiEngine 0.4.3 on Ubuntu 18.04 with CUDA 10.2.

 The following Python packages are required:
 * PyTorch (version 1.7)